 Flexibility is the range of mobility around a joint and the muscle that surrounds it.
 Flexibility training should reduce the risk of injury, create a good range of movement, improve the movement around the joint, reduce muscular ache, increase co-ordination and increase blood flow circulation.

-A strength and conditioning expert or physiotherapist will be able to test all your muscles for flexibility, but here are a few basic tests to get started.
+A strength and conditioning expert or physiotherapist will be able to test all your muscles for flexibility, but here are three basic tests to get started.

-Test 3: Hamstrings: Lie on your back with both legs straight out in front of you.
+Lie on your back with both legs straight out in front of you.
 Keeping both legs straight, slowly pull one leg up towards you, holding it just behind the knee.
-You should be able to get your leg up to at least 90° without feeling too much of a stretch on your hamstrings to have adequate hamstring flexibility for pedal efficiency.
+You should be able to get your leg up to at least 90 degrees without feeling too much of a stretch on your hamstrings to have adequate hamstring flexibility for pedal efficiency.

-Try doing the following stretching exercises to increase your flexibility.
-Aim to do 20 minutes of stretching three times a week.
+The following stretching exercises will help increase your flexibility.
+You should aim to do 20 minutes of stretching three times a week.